johann-solo/oliveandmango.github.io/_posts/blog/2017-11-17-lamb-and-harissa-ragu.md

 <br>
 <br>

-There are so many wonderful ways to make a ragu and meat suace and I do hope you add this delicious one to your recipe collection of them.
+There are so many wonderful ways to make a ragu and meat sauce and I do hope you add this delicious one to your recipe collection of them.
 We were very disappointed to have the last of it the day after and I will definitely make a double batch to freeze or for more leftovers next time I make it!
 Give it a go and you will know what I mean.
 This is also another fabulous way to use harissa.
-Check out my honey harissa carrots and smashed potatoes for more harissa ideas as well as a homemade harissa if you don’t have access to harissa paste near you.
+Check out my [honey harissa glazed carrots](https://www.oliveandmango.com/honey-harissa-carrots) and [smashed potatoes](https://www.oliveandmango.com/smashed-potatoes-harissa) for more harissa ideas as well as a homemade harissa if you don’t have access to harissa paste near you.
 Stay tuned to my Instagram through the weekend though because I will be giving away two Mina harissa pepper sauces to one of my North American followers.
 Be sure to qualify!
 <br>
 <br>
 ![Lamb And Harissa Ragu](/images/uploads/2017_11_17_lamb_harissa_ragu_6.jpg)